bignimz/Akanizer/README.md

 # Akanizer

 Akanizer is an Application that will generate for you an Akan name based on specific data you provide, that is.
-Date of Birth and Gender, then it calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+Date of Birth and Gender, then it calculates the day of the week you were born and then depending on your gender outputs your Akan Name.

 ## What is an Akan name you might ask?